ecealptekin/Photometric-Approach-to-Surface-Reconstruction-of-Artist-Paintings/README.md

 3. The directory file which consists images should be encapsulated by another file.
 To clarify, let's call this file _data_ .
 Inside of the _data_ file there should be the main directory. (example: data/painting)

-4. After downloading source code of Two-Shot svBRDF capture model, open the source code in MATLAB by adding the sorurce code files' paths.
+4. After downloading source code of Two-Shot svBRDF capture model, open the source code in MATLAB by adding the paths of source code file.

+5. In the main code file called SOLVE_ALL, replace the data_path with path of your _data_ file.
+Then, add your directory file name to the dataset list called files. (example: painting)

-4. The Two-Shot svBRDF capture model runs in MATLAB, and required add-ons for the succesful execution is listed below.
+6. Rquired add-ons for the succesful execution of the model in MATLAB are listed below.
      - Parallel Computing Toolbox
      - Image Processing Toolbox
      - Simulink
      - Global Optimization Toolbox
      - Symbolic Math Toolbox

-3. Before running the model in MATLAB, field of view (FOV) value of the device using for photography and resolution of the photos should be updated in tex_alternate.m file.
+7. Before running the model in MATLAB, field of view (FOV) value of the device using for photography and resolution of the photos should be updated in tex_alternate.m file.

-4.